Pre-Push Security for AI-Era Development

 Modern attacks increasingly target development environments, not only production systems.
 DevGuard protects IDE extensions, AI coding toolchains, MCP servers, development runtimes, and local secrets before code reaches your repository or CI/CD.

-DevGuard covers the modern development surface - from package lockfiles and AI IDE configurations to Go, PHP, CMS platforms, and LLM integration security.
+DevGuard covers the modern development surface - from package lockfiles and AI IDE configurations to Go, PHP, CMS platforms, LLM integration security, SVN/Mercurial protection, and token liveness checks.

 Supply Chain & Dependency Analysis